-If a MathML-input-compliant application receives input containing one or more elements with an illegal number or type of attributes or children schemata, it should nonetheless attempt to render all the input in an intelligible way, i.e. to render normally those parts of the input which were well-formed, and to render error messages (rendered as if enclosed in an <merror plement) in place of ill-formed expressions.
+If a MathML-input-compliant application receives input containing one or more elements with an illegal number or type of attributes or child schemata, it should nonetheless attempt to render all the input in an intelligible way, i.e. to render normally those parts of the input that were valid, and to render error messages (rendered as if enclosed in an merrorelement) in place of invalid expressions.

-MathML-output-compliant applications such as editors and translators may choose to generate <merroræxpressions to signal errors in their input.
-This is usually preferable to generating well-formed, but possibly erroneous, MathML.
+MathML-output-compliant applications such as editors and translators may choose to generate merroexpressions to signal errors in their input.
+This is usually preferable to generating valid, but possibly erroneous, MathML.

-7.2.3 An Attribute for Unspecified Data
+7.2.3 Attribute for unspecified data

-The MathML attributes described in the MathML specification are necessary for display and content markup.
-Ideally, the MathML attributes should be an open-ended list so that users could add specific attributes for specific renderers.
-However, this can't be done within the confines of a single XML DTD.
-Although it can be done using extensions of the standard DTD, some authors will wish to use nonstandard attributes while remaining strictly in compliance with the standard DTD.
+The MathML attributes described in the MathML specification are necessary for presentation and content markup.
+Ideally, the MathML attributes should be an open-ended list so that users can add specific attributes for specific renderers.
+However, this cannot be done within the confines of a single XML DTD.
+Although it can be done using extensions of the standard DTD, some authors will wish to use non-standard attributes while remaining strictly in compliance with the standard DTD.

-To allow this, this specification also allows the attribute other"..." for all elements, for use as a hook to pass on renderer-specific information.
+To allow this, this specification also allows the attribute otherfor all elements, for use as a hook to pass on renderer-specific information.
 In particular, it can be used as a hook for passing information to audio renderers, computer algebra systems, and for pattern matching in any future macro/extension mechanism.
 This idea is used in other languages.
 For example, PostScript comments are widely used to pass information that is not part of PostScript.

-At the same time, the intent of the otherattribute is not to encourage software developers to use this as a loophole for circumventing the MathML core markup conventions.
+At the same time, the intent of the otherattribute is not to encourage software developers to use this as a loop-hole for circumventing the core conventions for MathML markup.
 We trust both authors and applications will use the otherattribute judiciously.

+The value of the otherattribute should be a string containing an attribute list in valid XML format, e.g.

+'''

+attr1="val1" attr2="val2"

+or

+attr1='val1' attr2='val2'

+'''

-The value of the otherattribute should be a string containing an attribute list in valid XML format (i.e. attr1="val1" attr2="val2"; ..., with appropriate escaping of the double quotes).
-Renderers which accept nonstandard attributes directly should also accept them when they occur within the string value of the otherattribute.
+with appropriate escaping of quotes appearing inside the attribute values).
+Renderers that accept non-standard attributes directly should also accept them when they occur within the string value of the otherattribute.
 This is not required for attributes specifically documented by the MathML standard.